DotLab/NezphQ-React-Native/README.md

+NezphQ (c) by Kailang Fu

-This project is licensed under the terms of the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
+NezphQ is licensed under a
+Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

+You should have received a copy of the license along with this work.
+If not, see <http://creativecommons.org/licenses/by-nc-sa/4.0/>.